tc39/proposal-atomics-wait-async/PROPOSAL.md

-With that background, the changes necessary to add `waitAsync` boil down to generalizing the WaiterList to hold both sync and async waiters, and to inserting waiters into that list by priority.
+With that background, the changes necessary to add `waitAsync` boil down to generalizing the WaiterList to hold both sync and async waiters, and to inserting waiters into that list in an order that ensures the desired wakeup order.

 ### 24.4.1.3, GetWaiterList